RedPitaya/Documentation/intro.rst

 The board can be programmed in several ways:

 * Remotely via SCPI commands (Python, MATLAB or LabVIEW),
-* C and Python programs running directly on the board itself,
+* C++ and Python programs running directly on the board itself,
 * Completely customisable FPGA firmware that can be programmed using the AMD Xilinx Vivado IDE.

 The Red Pitaya is used everywhere from the `International Space Station <https://content.redpitaya.com/blog/red-pitaya-an-open-source-software-measurement-and-control-board-used-in-spacecraft-atmosphere-monitor-for-nasa>`_